jnear/cs3110-data-privacy/index.md

 The course will include a final project, completed in groups of 1-3 students.
-The final project will demonstrate your mastery of the concepts covered in this course by implementing a practical system to perform privacy-preserving analysis of realistic data.
+The final project will demonstrate your mastery of the concepts covered in this course by implementing or discussing a practical system to perform privacy-preserving analysis of realistic data.

 Click [here](https://jnear.github.io/cs3110-data-privacy/projects) for more complete information.